 Studies have shown that practice increases body temperature by more than 2 degrees.
 This 2-degree increase in temperature is enough to keep you awake for 4 to 5 hours as the body tries to lower it down.
 After the body manages to lower temperature, deep sleep is achieved because the body is also tired.
 The danger here is that since you slept late, you are more likely to wake up late.
 For this reason, it is advisable to work out 4 to 6 before bedtime.

 Exercise in the morning is associated with less stress and better mood.
 Less stress and better moods have a positive indirect impact one sleep.
 Exercising in the morning in daylight helps to reinforce the sleep/wake cycle.

 Exercises help to burn down excess fats thereby reducing the possibility of being obese.
 Obesity is associated with sleep apnea where breathing stop temporarily stops during sleep.
 Sleep apnea not only severely affects sleep but also associated with heart disorders.
 The larger your neck size, the higher your chances getting sleep apnea.

 Studies show that even when exercising and taking fewer calories, losing weight is more difficult without good sleep.
 In fact, sleep deprived people tend to eat more.
 Muscles growth occurs during sleep.
 Anti-muscle growth factors are released in persons who are sleep deprived.
 Since muscles are the most efficient tissue as burning fats, fewer muscles make it difficult to lose weight.

-Any type of exercise provided it is done at the right time- 4 to 6 hours before sleep- is good for sleep.
-However, no type of exercise enhances sleep than cardiovascular.
-Cardiovascular exercises are exercises which increase the heart rate.
-For maximum impact, you should try to exercise everyday at the same time.
+Any type of practice provided it is done at the right time- 4 to 6 hours before sleep- is good for sleep.
+However, no type of drill enhances sleep than cardiovascular.
+Cardiovascular exercises are which increase the heart rate.
+For maximum impact, you should try to it everyday at the same time.
 It is advisable to contact your health care provider for tips on how to exercise if you have underlying medical conditions.